 Know that you are doing the best you can to support your loved ones.
 We understand it’s not an easy task especially when everything you do does not seem to be helping.
 It’s not unusual to even blame yourself for your partner’s pain and sadness.
-It’s in human’s nature to want to solve problems whether they created it or not.
+Moreover, it’s in human’s nature to want to solve problems whether they created it or not.
 Know that you are appreciated and loved, even in our depression bubble, you are the light we see through.

 Other ways to help your loved ones with depression

 Learn about depression: depression is not an illness that someone can snap out it.
 It’s a chemical imbalance in the brain that affects a different part of the brain which in turn affect all aspect of life.
 People with depression can have few good days in a row and experience significantly depressed mood once again.
 Depression isn’t always understood by loved ones and it’s understandable as it can be difficult for the depressed to express his feelings or thoughts. symptoms can include some of the following: loss of interest in activities once enjoyed, anger outburst, change of appetite, anxiety, sleep disturbance, feeling of sadness or hopelessness and so on.

 Be present: we often focus on fixing things that we lose sight of what is important.
 You might think of finding the best treatment available, or support group is what your partner needs.
-But, most often all she needs if for you to show up.
+But, most often all she needs is for you to show up.
 Yes, you don’t have all the answers, that is okay.
 All you need to do is just sit and listen.
 Be present, offer hugs, hold your partner’s hand, respond with encouraging statement such as “You are important to me”, “We will get through this together”.

 Supportive home environment: create a home environment where your partner feels supported and loved.
 Create a routine your partner can maintain to reduce stress, make plans together, exercise together, give positive reinforcement, and focus on healthy eating.
 Constant communication is key to help one another go through this challenging period.